Hyper-doped silicon nanoantennas and metasurfaces for tunable infrared plasmonics

 Fig.~\ref{fig:Samples}(c) shows a TEM cross-section of several Si-NDs, showing that shape and dimensions are identical, and that a certain amount of under-etching causes a truncated cone shape of the disks.
-They are covered by a 20 nm Hydrogen Silesquioxane (HSQ) cap, leading to a kind of mushroom shape.
-The HSQ resist cap is a leftover RIE mask which we don't remove to avoid accidental lift-off of the Si-NDs.
+They are covered by a 20~nm Hydrogen Silesquioxane (HSQ) cap, leading to a kind of mushroom shape.
+The HSQ resist cap is a leftover RIE mask which we is not removed to avoid accidental lift-off of the Si-NDs.
 All Si-NDs are of identical dimensions and doping level.
-The latter was evidenced by Scanning TEM - Energy Dispersive X-Ray Spectroscopy (STEM-EDX) measurement of the phosphorus redistribution upon LTA, carried out on several Si-NDs (see P concentration profile, superimposed in Fig.~\ref{fig:Samples}(d)).
+The latter was evidenced by Scanning TEM - Energy Dispersive X-Ray Spectroscopy (STEM-EDX) measurement of the phosphorus redistribution upon LTA, carried out on several Si-NDs (see P concentration profile, superimposed in Fig.~\ref{fig:Samples}(d) and Fig.~S1 in Supplementary).
 A homogeneous P redistribution (plateau) is found in the melted region (Si-ND volume), however with a pile-up of P atoms at the interface of the Si-NDs with the HSQ top layer.
-The P content in the plateau rises with increasing implanted dose, reaching a saturation value of 2.5$\times$10$^{21}$cm$^{-3}$ (5 at.$\%$).
-Note that these values are identical to the ones measured in the continuous Si overlayer prior nanostructuration.
+The P content in the plateau rises with increasing implanted dose, reaching a saturation value of 2.5$\times$10$^{21}$~cm$^{-3}$ (5 at.$\%$).
+Note that these values are identical to the ones measured in the continuous Si overlayer prior nanostructuration (see Fig.~\ref{fig:Samples}(a) and Fig.~S1 in Supplementary).
 This saturation value largely exceeds the solid solubility limit of phosphorus in bulk Si at thermal equilibrium.
+The pile-up of P at the surface takes place in the annealed SOI layer before nanopatterning and is the result of liquid phase epitaxy of the silicon top layer amorphized by the P implantation.
+First, during melt, due to dopant diffusivities in the liquid silicon being 10$^{8}$ times greater than in solid silicon, the implanted dopants rapidly redistribute within the melted layer, so that the initial gaussian-like dopant distribution transforms into a much flatter distribution.
+Then, during solidification, the P atoms are pushed to the melt from solid/liquid interface, i. e. towards the surface, due to the lower solubility of P in solid Si than that in liquid Si \cite{baeri_laser_1996,reitano_solute_1994}.
+This mechanism implies continuous rejection of impurities on the liquid side of the moving interface until, when the total solidification is accomplished, a substantial fraction of the total amount of impurities is accumulated on the surface of the sample.